maoratar1/SLAM/README.md

 The projection matrix depends on the intrinsic and extrinsic matrices.
 The intrinsic one is the same among all 4 and there is a difference at the extrinsic matrices.
-The left0's extrinsic matrices is simply [I | 0], right0 was given to us by Kitty, left1 founded by PnP, so it remains to calculate the right1 only.
+The left0's extrinsic matrices is simply [I | 0], right0 was given to us by KITTI, left1 founded by PnP, so it remains to calculate the right1 only.
-We can calculate the right1 by composing the transformation between right1 and left 1, that we know by Kitty, with the transformation between left0 and left1.
+We can calculate the right1 by composing the transformation between right1 and left 1, that we know by KITTI, with the transformation between left0 and left1.
 <img src=README_Images/DeterministicApproach/composeCam.png width="330" height="90">
 >
 > Courtesy of David Arnon and Refael Vivanti